Practice makes progress.

 - should exchange mobile numbers with the ride leader.

-Adult members are always encouraged to join either group.
+Parents are always encouraged to join.
 We always need more adults to help keep young riders safe. -Talk to the ride leader about the right group for you.

 Optional, but encouraged to reward riders for a healthy lifestyle.